-Staff were clearly very knowledgeable about people's health, welfare, individual support needs and personal circumstances.
-One person who received support told us, "I couldn't praise them [Staff] enough; they all know how I like to spend my days."
-A social care professional commented, "Pinewood Lodge is a caring and professional service and I have never had any concerns about the care and support provided, when I have visited."
+Staff were clearly knowledgeable about people's health, welfare, individual support needs and personal circumstances.
+One person who received support told us, "I cannot praise them [staff] enough; they all know how I like to spend my days."
+A social care professional commented, "Greenbanks is a caring and professional service and I have never had any concerns about the care and support provided, when I have visited."